 This superfood is available in different forms, and the safety mostly depends on the source and dosage.
 Hence, even though it confers many health benefits, it should only be taken after a doctor’s consultation.
 Read on to know more about spirulina and its use during breastfeeding.

 - The content of spirulina, if split, reveals 65% protein in it.
-With it combines GLA or Gamma Linolenic Acid and amino acids, all of which have anti-inflammatory effects.
+It combines GLA or Gamma Linolenic Acid and amino acids, all of which have anti-inflammatory effects.

 - Chlorophyll in the algae takes care of the toxins in the blood.
 It also plays up the immunity performance of the body.